spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/rules-and-scopes.md

 ## Scope

 The concept of scopes is very flexible.
-It allows you to create any rules that suit the needs of your system.
+It lets you create any rules that suit the needs of your system.
 For example:

 - Grant read-only access to "All Products".
 - Grant read-write access to "All Products".